lukeelmers/terraform-kibana-dev/gcp/README.md

 * Wait 5-10 minutes, then open Kibana in your browser.
   * If the browser is hanging waiting for Kibana to load, it means the server is still building everything.
   Wait a few minutes, and then try again.
-* To check Kibana logs, ssh into the instance and `tail -f ~/kibana/kibana.log`.
+* To check Kibana logs, ssh into the instance and `tail -f /var/kibana/kibana.log`.
 * Remember to `terraform destroy` when you are done.

+## kbn-dev.sh - your friendly deployment bash script helper

+Included in this folder is [kbn-dev.sh](./kbn-dev.sh), it's a time saver to quickly deploy PRs from Github.
+A list of current deployments you've created can be found in the file `deployments.txt`.
+Once you destroy a deployment, it's also removed from the list.

+### Usage

+Deploy a PR in

+`./kbn-dev.sh deploy pr {numberOfPR}`

+Update the instance of a PR

+`./kbn-dev.sh update pr {numberOfPR}`

+SSH into the instance of a PR

+`./kbn-dev.sh ssh pr {numberOfPR}`

+Destroy a PR

+`./kbn-dev.sh destroy pr {numberOfPR}`

+Show deployments

+`./kbn-dev.sh`

+#### What's more ...

+... it also works with branches and tags `./kbn-dev-gcp.sh deploy branch {nameOfBranch}` `./kbn-dev-gcp.sh deploy tag {nameOfTag}`